 - Create a ditch in the soil and place your roots in the hole.
 Gently add more soil around the plant and pat down until it is stable.

 That’s it!
 The whole propagation process is very simple.
-With a decent amount of patience, you can multiply your plant collection!
+With a little patience, you can multiply your plant collection!